nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 I have this installed on my system in case I'm pairing with someone who's not familiar with vim.

-### Sublime Text 2
+### Sublime Text
-[Sublime Text 2](http://www.sublimetext.com/2) is another GUI-based editor with a nice interface and some [customizations](http://net.tutsplus.com/tutorials/tools-and-tips/sublime-text-2-tips-and-tricks/) available.
+[Sublime Text](https://www.sublimetext.com) is another GUI-based editor with a nice interface and some [customizations](http://net.tutsplus.com/tutorials/tools-and-tips/sublime-text-2-tips-and-tricks/) available.
 You'll likely want to learn some [keyboard shortcuts](http://docs.sublimetext.info/en/latest/reference/keyboard_shortcuts_osx.html) to make yourself more efficient.
 You can also prettify it with the [Flatland theme](https://github.com/thinkpixellab/flatland).

-**Note**: In recent versions, installing Package Control (necessary for many customizations) assumes you have purchased Sublime Text, so consider getting a license first.
-Additionally, speed up your use by making Sublime Text your default editor from the command line.
+**Note**: Speed up your use by making Sublime Text your default editor from the command line.
 Here's [how](http://stackoverflow.com/a/16495202/4548251).
 And [another way](http://olivierlacan.com/posts/launch-sublime-text-2-from-the-command-line/).

 ### Vim
 Personally, I prefer vim &mdash; a terminal based editor that requires you to type rather than point-and-click to work on files.
 I learned this editor at one of my first jobs when the sysadmin pointed out that it was good to know vi (vim stands for "vi improved") because it was likely to be available on any Linux server to which you may find yourself connecting.
 There's a lot of little keyboard shortcuts you'll need to get comfy with before you can just dive-in.
 Here's a resource to become more acquainted with vim: [Vim Tips Wiki](http://vim.wikia.com/wiki/Vim_Tips_Wiki).